 Resolution and cross-device design

-There is probably no other rule in web design that is more frequently discussed - and more often broken - than "mobile first”.
+There is arguably no rule in web design that is more frequently addressed - and more frequently disregarded - than "mobile first”.

 In this approach, content is created for mobile devices and then adapted for the larger ones.
 The opposite is to design for desktops and the like and then adapt it for smaller devices.

 Two other approaches come to mind:

 - Create a separate website for both mobile and desktop devices and then access it accordingly.

 - Display the desktop version of your website on mobile devices

 The former can be the right approach - depending on the project - but is not very widespread as it is very cost and time intensive.
 The latter is unfortunately still seen too often on the web and therefore urgently needs to be added to the list of "best practices".
 You can find more mobile optimization tips here.